 In recent years, political polarization has increased around the globe.
 Disagreements over policy issues have deepened, a trend particularly visible in the US and five other countries out of the 12 examined by Boxell et al. (2020).
 In the US, supporters of the two main parties display "affective polarization", viewing each other with dislike and distrust (Iyengar et al. 2019; Haidt 2012).2 At the same time, protests and rallies by extremists groups have grown explosively: From the far-right "Unite the Right" rally in Charlottesville in 2017 to the recent anti-immigrant and anti-Muslim 'Pegida' demonstrations in Germany, almost every developed country has recently witnessed gatherings of extremist groups.
-Ortiz et al. (2022) document that the number of mass protests has more than tripled between 2006 and 2020.
+Ortiz et al. (2022) document that the number of mass protests has more than tripled between 2006 and 2020.3

 Rallies and protests could merely be signs of growing cleavages in society, or they could be key drivers of radicalization.
-Overwhelmingly, the literature on "campaign effects" has found only minimal effects of political agitation on average voting behaviour (Finkel 1993; Lazarsfeld, Berelson, and Gaudet 1968; Bartels 1985).
-While some forms of media exposure and public "shows of strength" have electoral consequences (DellaVigna and Kaplan 2007; Madestam et al. 2013), canvassing itself appears to do little to change voters' minds in most cases (Bennett and Iyengar 2008).
+Overwhelmingly, the literature on "campaign effects" has found only minimal effects of political agitation on average voting behavior (Finkel 1993; Lazarsfeld, Berelson, and Gaudet 1968; Bartels 1985; Brady, Johnston, and Sides 2006; Kalla and Broockman 2018; Le Pennec and Pons 2019).
+While some forms of media exposure and public "shows of strength" have electoral consequences (DellaVigna and Kaplan 2007; Madestam et al. 2013), persuasive effects of canvassing or campaign advertisements on actual voting itself appear to be generally small or short-lived (Bennett and Iyengar 2008; Gerber et al. 2011; Broockman and Kalla 2023).
+El-Mallakh (2020) presents evidence of backlash after Arab Spring protests.
 An alternative interpretation is that campaigning creates growing support from a group's core constituency, while repelling other voters.
-In other words, "backlash" may lead to low average effects, but could be a key driver of polarization.3
+In other words, "backlash" may lead to low average effects, but